 If you’re engaged in public relations efforts, don’t just put press stories out there and move on to the next.
 Be engaged, and create a funnel based on those PR efforts.
 When you place a story, shop it around… have your staff send it to people who might be interested, even if they haven’t been in contact with your group before.

 Do you have people who volunteer with your organization?
-If so, they’re a great source, not only for future development efforts, but also a great source for new prospects.
-Treat them like you do your donors… and ask them to help you meet new people from their own rolodexes.
+If so, they’re a great source, not only for future development efforts but also a great source for new prospects.
+Treat them like you do your donors… and ask them to help you meet new people from their own contact lists.
 They are already part of your team; ask them to help grow that team.
 If your organization doesn’t have volunteer opportunities, create them… people often want to get involved with their time and talent before they get involved with their treasure.